magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 let them survive to eventually wake me up at night or while I'm on vacation.
 This to say that we're now going to get rid of them.

-First, let's get a look at the `predicates.cljc` source file starting from its namespace declaration:
+First, let's take a look at the `predicates.cljc` source file starting from its namespace declaration:

 ```clj